Business adviser

 The Institute of Leadership and Management also offers training at a range of levels in leadership and management as well as coaching and mentoring.

-Another step is to take is gaining an MBA, designed to improve your knowledge and equip you with broad expertise in business.
-Generally, your would undertake this postgraduate qualification after several years of business experience.
+Another step is to take is to study for an MBA, which will improve your knowledge and equip you with broad expertise in business.
+This postgraduate qualification is generally taken after gaining several years of business experience.

 Career prospects